 LABEL DESCRIPTION End Port No. Enter a port number in this field.
 To forward only one port, enter the port number again in the Start Port No. field above and then enter it again in this field.
 To forward a series of ports, enter the last port number in a series that begins with the port number in the Start Port No. field above.
-IP Address Enter your server IP address in this field.
+Server IP Address Enter your server IP address in this field.
 Save Click Save to save your changes back to the Prestige.
-Reset Click Reset to reload the previous configuration for this screen.
+Cancel Click Cancel to return to the previous configuration.